-The simple answer to this is – it is!!
-If your customers can’t easily read the leaflet, flyer, brochure, billboard or poster that you want them to read, then your message is instantly lost.
-Your text must be clear and easy to read but should also fit with your overall brand identity.
+Your text must be clear and easy to read but it should also fit with your overall brand identity.

 1. Century Gothic:

-Century gothic is a sans serif font that was created in 1991 for monotype imaging.
+Century Gothic is a sans serif font that was created in 1991 for monotype imaging.
 Century gothic is neat and easy to read, making it a great choice for print material.
-They are a great choice for headlines and can be read from distance.
+It’s also a great choice for headlines and can be read from distance.
 Those of you familiar with the band Franz Ferdinand may be familiar with the Century Gothic font.

-Perhaps one of the most commonly used type fonts, Helvetica has been around since 1957.
-It is a widely used sans serif type has a clean, simple feel to it and is easy to read.
+Helvetica is probably one of the most commonly used type fonts and has been around since 1957.
+It is a widely used sans serif type that has a clean, simple feel to it and is easy to read.
 Helvetica is a great choice for more detailed information within a brochure or flyer.
 You may recognise Helvetica being used by a number of top brands including Microsoft, Panasonic, Staples and Evian.

-Verdana is a font that was designed in 1996 by Matthew Carter for Microsoft.
-It is another member of the san serif family.
+Verdana is a font that was designed in 1996 by Matthew Carter for Microsoft and is another member of the san serif family.
 It was designed to be read on a screen but is also great for print due to its flexibility.
-It was designed with small text in mind so it is an extremely legible typeface when it comes to printing.
+It was designed with small text in mind so it’s an extremely legible typeface when it comes to printing.
 It looks good in large and small sizes and is a great choice if you want a consistent look to the headings and body of your text.
 You may recognise Verdana being used by PayPal.